glasser/vote.davidglasser.net/content/post/201806-candidates.md

 Apparently this board was stripped of most of its power recently due to corruption.
 And none of the candidates seem particularly impressive.
 Might just leave this one blank.
+Barbara Lee endorses Malia Cohen?

 ### US Senator: KEVIN DE LEON